 Dear Atty.
 Vlad,

-I hope that I was able to help you based on the facts you shared.
+I hope that I was able to help you based on the facts you stated.

 Atty.
 Vlad del Rosario

 Read more Daily Tribune stories at: https://tribune.net.ph/